bgrins/devtools-snippets/README.md

 devtools-snippets
 =================

 A collection of snippets for use inside of developer tools.
+View them all on a single page: http://bgrins.github.io/devtools-snippets/.

 ## To Enable DevTools Snippets in Chrome